-Term Definition Supplier A vendor who submits a Response to this ITQ.
+Supplier A vendor who submits a Response to this ITQ.
 It includes the parent, subsidiaries and other affiliates of the respondent.
 System A generic term used to mean network and other devices, operating systems, computing platforms, virtualization software and applications or any combination thereof.
 Its use is context specific.
-Unix Servers A UNIX server is a server that conforms to the latest IEEE/Open group POSIX.1 standard (IEEE Std 1003.1, 2013 Edition).
-The chipset architecture can include SPARC/Itanium/Power.
-Virtual Servers An individual instance of an operating system, where the underlying compute, storage, and network infrastructure is owned and managed by the Shared Services Canada Service Line allocating the virtual capacity. x86 Servers A X86 server that runs applications and instructions set that is compatible with the 8086 CPU.
-The chipset architecture includes 16 Bit, 32 Bit and 64 Bit.
+Term Definition A UNIX server is a server that conforms to the latest IEEE/Open group POSIX.1 standard (IEEE Std 1003.1, 2013 Edition).
+The chipset architecture Unix Servers can include SPARC/Itanium/Power.
+Unix Servers Virtual Servers , , , , , , , , , , , , , , , , , , , ,